m0nclous/click-claim-bot/README.md

 ## 🏆️ Online bot without problems
-**TODO translate EN**
-Используй готового онлайн бота для автоматизации своего фарма.
+Use a ready-made online bot to automate your farm.

-1. Перейди в Telegram бота <a href="https://t.me/ClickClaimBot" target="_blank">@ClickClaimBot</a>
+1. Go to Telegram bot <a href="https://t.me/ClickClaimBot" target="_blank">@ClickClaimBot</a>
-2. Нажми кнопку `Старт` или введи команду `/start`
+2. Press the button `Старт` or enter the command `/start`
-3. Используй команду `/login` для привязки Telegram сессии
+3. Use the `/login` command to bind a Telegram session
-4. Предоставь свой контакт боту
-Это потребуется для входа в аккаунт
-5. Введи код, отправленный в Telegram для входа.
-**Важно! Нужно разделить числа пробелами**
-6. Введи свой облачный пароль от Telegram
-**Важно! После ввода пароль будет сразу удалён из чата!**
-Пароли не сохраняются на сервере!
-7. Готово! После успешной привязки аккаунта бот сможет автоматизировать твой фарм в мини приложениях Telegram
+4. Provide your contact to the bot
+   This will be required to log into your account
+5. Enter the code sent to Telegram to login
+   **Important!
+Numbers need to be separated by spaces**
+6. Enter your cloud password from Telegram
+   **Important!
+Once entered, the password will be immediately removed from the chat!**
+   Passwords are not saved on the server!
+7. Ready!
+After successfully linking your account, the bot will be able to automate your farming in Telegram mini applications

 ## ⚡️ Quick start